Experience true Nordic winter with these Iceland and Canada tours!

 Reykjavik Food Tour Local Cuisine Tasting in Iceland

-No list of the top things to do in Iceland would be complete without mentioning the Blue Lagoon.
-It is one of the most visited, photographed and talked about places in Iceland.
+No list of things to do in Iceland would be complete without mentioning the Blue Lagoon.
+It is one of Iceland's most visited, photographed, and talked about places.
 The geothermal water makes for incredible spa experiences and its milky-blue color guarantees top-notch photo ops.
+The Blue Lagoon’s waters are rich in minerals, which are great for the skin and can be very soothing for skin conditions like eczema.

 Blue Lagoon Iceland Geothermal Pool in Iceland